joeyvanlierop/xkcdbot/README.md

 <h1 align=center>XKCD Bot</h1>
-<p align=center>A bot for /r/xkcd that replies to any comment referencing a valid xkcd comic number with a detailed reply</p>
+<p align=center>A bot for /r/xkcd that posts detailed comments about xkcd comics</p>

 ## About The Project